Documentation Center

 3. If Syncro classifies a ticket as “Printer_Scanner: Software Issues,” assign it to a specific Tech, creating a “pseudo dispatcher.”

-4. When a Tech unassigns themselves from a ticket because they’re blocked or will be out of office for an extended period, evaluate the priority and any Ticket Tags to automatically re-assign it to a another Tech who can pick it up.
+4. When a Tech unassigns themselves from a ticket because they’re blocked or will be out of office for an extended period, evaluate the priority and any Ticket Tags to automatically re-assign it to another Tech who can pick it up.

 Watch this short video to learn more: